Yang Azzollini

 2016 DPhil thesis

 Correlation methods in the statistical analysis of financial trading data.
 University of Oxford.
-The thesis established the exact finite-sample variance of the extended Zhou–Hayashi–Yoshida estimator class, completing a finite-sample result that the asymptotic literature had left open.
+Supervised by Peter Clifford and Brian Ripley.
+The thesis established the exact finite-sample variance of the extended Zhou–Hayashi–Yoshida estimator class, closing a finite-sample question that the asymptotic literature had left open.